-- (1) be comprehensive, accurate, and usable; - (2) include observable behaviours required for safe, effective and efficient operations; - (3) include a defined set of competencies, their descriptions and their associated observable behaviours

-(c) TRAINING SYSTEM PERFORMANCE

-- (1) The EBT system performance shall be measured and evaluated through a feedback process in order to: - (i) validate and refine the operator's EBT programme; - (ii) ascertain that the operator's EBT programme develops pilot competencies. - (2) The feedback process shall be included in the operator's management system. - (3) The operator shall develop procedures governing the protection of EBT data.

-(d) GRADING SYSTEM

-- (1) The operator shall use a grading system to assess the pilot competencies.
-The grading system shall ensure: - (i) a sufficient level of detail to enable accurate and useful measurements of individual performance;
+- (1) be comprehensive, accurate, and usable; - (2) include observable behaviours required for safe, effective and efficient operations; - (3) include a defined set of competencies, their descriptions and their associated observable behaviours - (c) TRAINING SYSTEM PERFORMANCE - (1) The EBT system performance shall be measured and evaluated through a feedback process in order to: - (i) validate and refine the operator's EBT programme; - (ii) ascertain that the operator's EBT programme develops pilot competencies. - (2) The feedback process shall be included in the operator's management system. - (3) The operator shall develop procedures governing the protection of EBT data. - (d) GRADING SYSTEM - (1) The operator shall use a grading system to assess the pilot competencies.
+The grading system shall ensure: - (i) a sufficient level of detail to enable accurate and useful measurements of individual performance; - a performance criterion and a scale for each competency, with a point on the scale which determines the minimum acceptable level to be achieved for the conduct of line operations.
+The operator shall develop procedures to address low performance of the pilot; - (iii) data integrity; - (iv) data security. - (2) The operator shall verify at regular intervals the accuracy of the grading system against a criterion-referenced system.

-- (ii) a performance criterion and a scale for each competency, with a point on the scale which determines the minimum acceptable level to be achieved for the conduct of line operations.
-The operator shall develop procedures to address low performance of the pilot; - (iii) data integrity; - (iv) data security. - The operator shall verify at regular intervals the accuracy of the grading system against a criterion-referenced system. - SUITABLE TRAINING DEVICES AND VOLUME OF HOURS TO COMPLETE THE OPERATOR'S EBT. (e) PROGRAMME - (1) Each EBT module shall be conducted in an FSTD with a qualification level adequate to ensure the correct delivery of the assessment and training topics. - (2) The operator shall provide a sufficient volume of hours in the suitable training device for the pilot to complete the operator's EBT programme.
-The criteria to determine the volume of the EBT programme are as follows: - The volume corresponds to the size and complexity of the EBT programme; (i) - (ii) The volume is sufficient to complete the EBT programme; - The volume ensures an effective EBT programme taking into account the recommendations provided by ICAO, and the CAAT; - The volume corresponds to the technology of the training devices used. - (f) EQUIVALENCY OF MALFUNCTIONS - Each pilot shall receive assessment and training in the management of aircraft system malfunctions. - (2) Aircraft system malfunctions that place a significant demand on a proficient crew shall be organised by reference to the following characteristics: - (i) immediacy; - (ii) complexity;

-- (iii) degradation of aircraft control; - (iv) loss of instrumentation; - (v) management of consequences. - (3) Each pilot shall be exposed to at least one malfunction for each characteristic at the frequency determined by the table of assessment and training topics. - (4) Demonstrated proficiency in the management of one malfunction is considered equivalent to demonstrated proficiency in the management of other malfunctions with the same characteristics. - EQUIVALENCY OF APPROACHES RELEVANT TO OPERATIONS (g) - The operator shall ensure that each pilot receives regular training in the conduct of approach types and approach methods relevant to operations.

-- (2) This training shall include approaches that place an additional demand on a proficient crew - (3) This training shall include the approaches that require specific approval in accordance with TCAR OPS Part SPA.
+- (e) SUITABLE TRAINING DEVICES AND VOLUME OF HOURS TO COMPLETE THE OPERATOR'S EBT PROGRAMME - (1) Each EBT module shall be conducted in an FSTD with a qualification level adequate to ensure the correct delivery of the assessment and training topics. - (2) The operator shall provide a sufficient volume of hours in the suitable training device for the pilot to complete the operator's EBT programme.
+The criteria to determine the volume of the EBT programme are as follows: - (i) The volume corresponds to the size and complexity of the EBT programme; - (ii) The volume is sufficient to complete the EBT programme; - (iii) The volume ensures an effective EBT programme taking into account the recommendations provided by ICAO, and the CAAT; - (iv) The volume corresponds to the technology of the training devices used. - (f) EQUIVALENCY OF MALFUNCTIONS - (1) Each pilot shall receive assessment and training in the management of aircraft system malfunctions. - (2) Aircraft system malfunctions that place a significant demand on a proficient crew shall be organised by reference to the following characteristics: - (i) immediacy; - (ii) complexity; - (iii) degradation of aircraft control; - (iv) loss of instrumentation; - (v) management of consequences. - (3) Each pilot shall be exposed to at least one malfunction for each characteristic at the frequency determined by the table of assessment and training topics. - (4) Demonstrated proficiency in the management of one malfunction is considered equivalent to demonstrated proficiency in the management of other malfunctions with the same characteristics. - (g) EQUIVALENCY OF APPROACHES RELEVANT TO OPERATIONS - (1) The operator shall ensure that each pilot receives regular training in the conduct of approach types and approach methods relevant to operations. - (2) This training shall include approaches that place an additional demand on a proficient crew. - (3) This training shall include the approaches that require specific approval in accordance with TCAR OPS Part SPA.